My parents Journey to the West

 1955

-My grandma was selling vegetables at the outdoor fresh market and my grandfather worked at a local factory.
-Life was simple, with dad working as a rickshaw bike boy to earn extra pocket money and his siblings selling ice lollies on street corners where they would earn a decent margin.
+My grandmother sold vegetables at the local outdoor market, while my grandfather worked in a nearby factory.
+Life was simple.
+My dad worked as a rickshaw bike boy to earn extra pocket money, and his siblings sold ice lollies on street corners, which brought in a decent income.

-Here are some photos of my granddads house when we visited on 23rd October 2019.
-The house looks the same from the outside, apart from the inside is now two stories with stairs.
-Back when my granddad owned the property they had to use a ladder.
+Here are some photos of my grandfather’s house when we visited on 23rd October 2019.
+From the outside, it still looks much the same, although the inside has since been converted into two storeys with stairs.
+Back when my grandfather owned it, they had to use a ladder.

 1956

-My Maternal grandparents 黃秀貴 born 1932 and 林瓊珍 born 28th July 1935 lived in the Village in Quang Ninh (Ha Long Bay area) where their first born, my mother was born on the 24th December 1956, then later giving birth to 5 more sons and 1 daughter.
+My maternal grandparents, 黃秀貴 (born 1932) and 林瓊珍 (born 28th July 1935), lived in a village in Quảng Ninh, in the Hạ Long Bay area.
+It was there that their first child, my mother, was born on 24th December 1956.
+They later went on to have five more sons and one daughter.

-Mum being the eldest she stopped going to school as soon as she was able to work so she could help support the family.
-Therefore mum was only able to read and write in Vietnamese and not Chinese.
+As the eldest child, my mum stopped going to school as soon as she was old enough to work so she could help support the family.
+Because of this, she only learned to read and write in Vietnamese, not Chinese.

 Photos of my mum when she was a teenager